IBM/AutoMLPipeline.jl/README.md

 POP requires simultaneous optimization of pipeline structure and parameter adaptation of its elements.
-As a consequence, having an elegant way to express pipeline structure helps in the analysis and implementation of the optimization routines.
+As a consequence, having an elegant way to express pipeline structure can help lessen the complexity in the management and analysis of the wide-array of choices of optimization routines.

 The target of future work will be the implementations of different pipeline